antzGames/Level_Of_Detail_Demo/README.md

 - This allows you to move the camera.

 **MOUSE**
-- This allows you to rotate the camera.
+- Dragging mouse allows you to rotate the camera.

 **R** KEY
 - Resets the camera to its default position.